AngeloTulbure/AngeloTulbure/README.md

 In my profile you can find a lot of projects done during the universitary years. 🛠️

-I'm actually interested in the software engineering field, but I have always had an eye on Machine Learning and Artificial Intelligence! 🤖
+I'm actually interested in the software engineering field, but I have always had an eye on Machine Learning and Artificial Intelligence!🤖

 In general, my true passion lies in technology and its potential to improve people's lives! 👨‍💻